build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(transcript_text)
 ```

-This code checks if a URL link is valid and then uses the *YouTubeTranscriptApi.get_transcript(video_id)* method to retrieve the YouTube transcript using the YouTube API.
+This code checks if the URL link is valid and then uses the `YouTubeTranscriptApi.get_transcript(video_id)` method to retrieve the YouTube transcript using the YouTube API.
 This method provides accurate and official captions associated with the video.

 ## Part 3 - Summarizing and Translating a Transcript Using ML Models